311 Center St, Columbus, IN 47201

-The Food Pantry is one of the main faucets which Love Chapel uses to ensure that the people of the community are provided with the basic amenities.
+The Food Pantry is one of the main facets which Love Chapel uses to ensure that the people of the community are provided with basic necessities.

 Love Chapel’s food comes from local churches, local grocers, restaurants, Gleaner’s Food Bank of Indiana, Midwest Food Bank, local farmers and gardeners, schools and clubs, trucking companies, bread vendors, food drives, and more.

 When there is an excess within Love Chapel, we work to redistribute to other food pantries and hotmeal sites.

 Love Chapel strives to be environmentally-conscious.
 We recycle, give our excess cardboard to the Orphan Grain Train, reuse bags and plastic bottles, and donate inedible food to local farmers.

 Donations to Love Chapel are accepted year-round.
 For a list of items needed, please click on the items needed link below.

 Love Chapel Food Pantry shelves are arranged to appear like a grocery store.
 The shelves are neatly packed and designed to give those assisted the feeling of comfort.
 Volunteers will walk the head of household through the pantry and let them pick food based on the size of the family.